Nominating someone for an honour

 The Lord-Lieutenant has overall responsibility for ensuring that suitable arrangements are made for Official Visits to Cheshire by Members of the Royal Family.
 We provide guidance on how to request a royal visit and guidance for protocol.

-The Queen’s Awards for Enterprise are highly prestigious awards for outstanding achievement by UK businesses in the categories of Innovation, International Trade and Sustainable Development.
-The Queen’s Award for Enterprise Promotion is awarded to individuals who encourage entrepreneurial skills and attitudes in others.
+The King’s Awards for Enterprise are highly prestigious awards for outstanding achievement by UK businesses in the categories of Innovation, International Trade and Sustainable Development.
+The King’s Award for Enterprise Promotion is awarded to individuals who encourage entrepreneurial skills and attitudes in others.

-The awards are made annually by Her Majesty The Queen, and are only given for the highest levels of excellence.
+The awards are made annually, and are only given for the highest levels of excellence.
 They are judged to a demanding level and winners receive a number of benefits and worldwide recognition.

-The Queen’s Award for Voluntary Service is given for outstanding achievement by groups of volunteers who regularly devote their time to helping others in the community, improving the quality of life and opportunity for others and providing an outstanding service.
+The King’s Award for Voluntary Service (KAVS) is given for outstanding achievement by groups of volunteers who regularly devote their time to helping others in the community, improving the quality of life and opportunity for others and providing an outstanding service.

 Royal Garden Parties